shidel/PGME/SOURCE/PGME/README.md

 None of those living versions are not actually "better" than any of the others.
 They are just different from each other with different purposes.

+### What's Up

+## 2021-08-15

+* Added U keyboard option to QScroll to toggle Smooth upward scrolling.
+* Added S keyboard option to TIME Screen Saver to change display scale.
+* Added support to uninstall using FreeDOS package managers.
+* Changed installer to use QResFile binrary resources.
+* Add Support to UPX compress binaries in build process.
+* New QResFile, developer oriented executable resource management utility.
+It replaces the clunky ADD2INS program used in the build process.
+* Support to autohide menus without any visible programs.
+* Automatic language/font/theme/keymap switching in QCrt based apps (PGME, EFontDesigner and Installer) when defaults are empty.
+* New Clock, Conway and Static screen savers.
+* Removed Extra spacing in alternate language help text
+* Added support to scroll to item in unsorted lists (for the dropdowns)
+* Improved startup message (beginning/resuming/updating) display and duration
+* Watch for Package (Un)Installs under FreeDOS, improved Auto-Hide.
+* Installer ignore drive Z: under DOSBox.
+* Auto disable QSCROLL smooth scrolling in common non-DOSBox Virtual Machines
+* Added ability to auto-hide uninstalled/missing programs.
+* Ignore CPUCache setting in DOSBOX.
+* Added suport to use CPUCACHE to disable/enable CPU caching for old games.
+* Added CPU Idle/power saving option to Config Dialog.
+* Added "<none>" option to Config and Display Dialogs for File based options.
+* Fix display options only save when theme was changed bug.
+* Mouse flicker reduced some.
+* Added Config Dialog option to turn sound on/off
+* Added config file option to save power, CPU_IDLE=ANY, APM, HALT or NONE
+* Added wait on return for individual programs, WAIT=OFF, FOREVER, DEFAULT or time in seconds.
+* Added wait on return default per menu global WAIT=OFF, FOREVER or seconds.
+* Assigned Edit Menu popup tp EditItem Command (default Alt+E).
+* Changed Edit button mapping from EditFile to EditItem
+* Create menu with wildcard character, bug fix.
+* Some grammer and spelling corrections.

+## 2015-07-26

+* Fixed non-FreeDOS/DosBox "Path Not Found" compatibility issue.
+* Some grammer and spelling corrections.

+## 2015-07-09

+* Added Whatsnew.txt (this file)
+* QScroll Added Line to separate multiple files when loading more than one.
+* QScroll Added command line switch /S- to set smooth scrolling to off. (/S and /S+ turn it on which is the default for now);
+* QScroll Pressing "S" key toggles smooth scrolling.
+* QScroll Exit on mouse click.
+* QScroll Scroll by mouse movement.
+* Improved compatibility for keyboards without insert lock key.

+## 2015-07-05

+* Initial Beta Version.
+Mostly Functional.